brighthive/si-social-research-challenge/assignment/adult_educational_attainment_and_work/README.md

 SI has asked you to lead the technical discussion of the meeting next week.
 To help prepare the team, Natalie Evan Harris has asked you to write up a brief, but technical, 1 pager.

 * The following asks for written justifications, please save your justifications in the file format of your choice in the `reports` folder and under a file prefixed with `assignment_A_task_4` and ending with the appropriate file extension.
-* Using any outputs from Task 3 above, create a brief one pager explaining implications, policy, cost, statistical or otherwise of how education impacts labor outcomes.
+* Using any outputs from Task 3 above, create a brief one pager explaining how education impacts labor outcomes.
+Consider policy, cost, statistical any other relevant implications.
 If sampling was used then justify your use and any impacts it may have on your conclusions.
 * If you could only measure a subset of variables in the file, which variables would you measure and why?

 ## Task 5